nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/upload-and-store.md

 #### Drag and Drop

-You can use drag and drop to easily import content into a workspace or just to create one document at a time.
-It enables you to quickly drag and drop documents in the workspace that you want
+You can use drag and drop to easily import documents into a workspace or just to create one document at a time.
+It enables you to quickly drag and drop documents in the workspace that you want.

 You can also drag and drop a file directly in the file view in order to replace the already uploaded file.